Epinator88/Ep1nsArsenal/README.md

 Nullifying Shield: Stops all custom hit effects from happening.
 If hit with the Vampirism Sword, the sword loses some stored health.

+Ender Trident: Throwing the trident pulls the hit entity directly to you.

+Pot Punching: Hit thrown potions in the air to punch them in the direction you're looking in.

 And that's pretty much it for now!
 Ill add more later, but this seems like a lot already.